 Psilocybin – Behind the Magic

-There are over 200 varieties of psychoactive mushrooms, (even ones called penis envy mushrooms) but most of the ones we see today are part of the species Psilocybe Cubensis.
+There are over 200 varieties of psychoactive mushrooms, (even ones called golden teachers and penis envy mushrooms) but most of the ones we see today are part of the species Psilocybe Cubensis.
 The mushrooms are dried and eaten, ground up, or brewed into a tea.

 Interestingly, the psychedelic effects of these mushrooms derive from psilocin, not psilocybin.
 Upon ingestion, the liver removes a phosphorous molecule from it, turning it into psilocin, which can then bind with the brain’s 5-HT receptors, part of the serotonin group.